kp0zhiqian/blog_source/content/posts/container-k8s.md

 3. daemonSet and operator initiate the SR-IOV function and report to the openshift control node
 4. openshift receive a request to create a Pod with SR-IOV VF
 5. openshift pick up SR-IOV function worker node from its database, and schedule the Pod to the certain worker node
-6. Worker node call SR-IOV CNI Plugin to configure container network and IP/route 👈 **THIS IS WHERE OUR TEST HAPPENS**
+6. Worker node call SR-IOV CNI Plugin to configure container network and IP/route

 ### Script to create and run a container that use SR-IOV